-- Ensure that the CAE has direct reporting access to it? - Play an active role in determining the highest and best use of internal audit, as well as the appropriate structure of the group (e.g., in-house versus outsourced resources)? - Have transparency into the internal audit risk assessment and audit plans, including activities and objectives regarding internal control over financial reporting? - Understand internal audit staffing, funding and succession planning, particularly the adequacy of resources to deliver on the audit plan?
+- Ensure that the CAE has direct reporting access to it? - Play an active role in determining the highest and best use of internal audit, as well as the appropriate structure of the group (e.g., in-house versus outsourced resources)? - Have transparency into the internal audit risk assessment and audit plans, including activities and objectives regarding internal control over financial reporting? - Discuss, review and approve any potential conflict of interest issues that may arise through internal audit's advisory and consulting services or through internal audit support from any co-sourced service provider that may also provide other services to the organization?